-Sprekelia is a small genus of only two species in the Amaryllidaceae family from Mexico.
+Sprekelia is a small genus of only two species in the Amaryllidaceae family from Mexico, Central and South America.
 Sprekelia formosissima is the one most usually grown.
 The species are characterized by flamboyant red flowers with somewhat narrowed petals and long anthers and large stamens with yellow pollen.

 This is a specimen that was collected in the central Mexican highlands at around 1750 m and is now growing in my garden.
 The color, shape and size are outstanding.
 The flower is as large as a hand with my fingers spread.
 The first rains here in Mexico, (roughly at the beginning of May) cause these flowers to emerge in the dry countryside.
 Photo taken in Mexico, April 23, 2005 by Dennis Szeszko.

 Photo 1 was taken by Sheila Burrow, photos 2-6 were taken by Nhu Nguyen.
 Photo 1 shows the flower at the peak of its bloom.
 Photo 2 shows the bud.
 Photo 3 shows the plants and their habit.
 Photo 4 shows the stamens and a glistening pistil.
 Photos 5-6 shows a pot full of bulbs at peak blooming.

 This photo series taken by Nhu Nguyen features seed development in this species.
 Photo 1 shows the maturing seed pod.
 Photos 2-3 show the mature seeds still on the plant.
 Photo 4 shows the seeds laid against a ruler.

 The following photo shows ripening seed pods.
 This fruits were obtained by Gianluca Corazza after selfing each flower in a self-fertile clone.
 Germination was then very good.